zkemail/hiring/soliditylead.md

 * Familiarity with ZK Email
 * Experience with ZKPs and/or Rust
 * Knowledge of ERC4337, ERC7702 and other ERC standards

+## Submission Guidelines
+Email: Send an email to aayushgupta05@gmail.com, jwguilding@gmail.com with:
+Subject line: "Solidity Lead Application Submission - [Your Name] Attach a resume and/or portfolio and Github
+Your availability for an interview